How to manage leaky heart valve

 Leaky heart valve is a condition where a valve in the heart fails to close tightly enough, causing blood to leak back into the heart.
 The most common type of heart valve disease is mitral valve regurgitation, where the mitral valve is the source of the leak.

-"The heart has four valves," says Roberto Rodriguez, MD, a cardiac surgeon and director of heart valve clinics at Lankenau Heart Institute, part of Main Line Health.
+"The heart has four valves," says Khalid Ridwan, MD, a cardiac surgeon at Lankenau Heart Institute, part of Main Line Health.
 "Each valve works as a one-way valve that opens to let blood flow in one direction then closes to prevent flow backwards.
 This allows blood to move from the right heart to the lungs, then to the left side of the heart and finally to the body.
 When a valve doesn't close properly, the blood leaks backwards and puts strain on the heart.
 This can lead to shortness of breath and other congestive heart failure symptoms."

 What causes leaky heart valves